-An ad by Hafod Hardware is being dubbed as the “best Christmas ad of the year” given its budget and quality.
+An ad by Hafod Hardware was being dubbed as the “best Christmas ad of the year 2019” given its budget and quality.

 This store in Rhayader, Wales, stars two-year-old Arthur Jones and his dad, Tom Jones, who is the owner and helps run the hardware store with his parents.

 Tom and his filmmaker friend, Josh Holdaway, shot the video in one day for less than £100 to create the viral ad.
 As soon as the ad was released, it was inundated with praise for its quality and creativity in comparison to it shoe-string budget.